matthewglasenapp/hla_resolve/README.md

 Deduplicated reads are aligned to a modified GRCh38 reference genome (no-alt analysis set) using [rammap](https://doi.org/10.64898/2026.05.26.726289) (Wang and Li, 2026), a memory-safe Rust reimplementation of [minimap2](https://doi.org/10.1093/bioinformatics/bty191) that produces identical alignments.
 The modified reference includes an additional scaffold containing the HLA-Y/HLA-OLI insertion to prevent mismapping of HLA-Y reads to HLA-A.

 #### 4. HLA-DRB Paralog Filtering
-A separate alignment step maps reads against a multi-allele HLA-DRB reference (`DRB_reference.fa`) continaing 13 HLA-DRB1 alleles, 3 HLA-DRB3 alleles, and 1 HLA-DRB4 allele from IPD-IMGT/HLA, as well as the HLA-DRB5, -DRB6, and -DRB9 sequences from GRCh38.
-Reads with primary alignments to anything other than an HLA-DRB1 are flagged for removal.
+A separate alignment step maps reads against a multi-allele HLA-DRB bait (`DRB_reference.fa`) of 33 sequences.
+These are 13 HLA-DRB1, 3 HLA-DRB3, and 1 HLA-DRB4 allele from IPD-IMGT/HLA, the HLA-DRB5, -DRB6, and -DRB9 sequences from GRCh38, HLA-DRB7 and -DRB8 from the SSTO haplotype, one element from CM089004.1, and 10 paralog and intergenic blocks lifted from HPRC assemblies, most with their own HLA-DRB1 copy masked so that they compete only for paralog reads.
+Reads whose primary alignment lands on anything other than an HLA-DRB1 allele are flagged for removal.
+For WGS and WES input the bait is applied only to reads already placed in the DR cluster (chr6:32439878-32589848) rather than to the whole read set.

 #### 5. Read Filtering
-Aligned reads are filtered to retain only primary alignments on chromosome 6.
-Reads with primary alignments to HLA-DRB1 paralogs (identified in step 4) are removed.
-Additionally, reads with primary alignments upstream of HLA-DRB1 (chr6:32439878-32572902), the region containing HLA-DRA, -DRB9, -DRB5, and -DRB6 are removed to prevent spurious SV calls by pbsv based on split alignments across the DRB paralogs.
+Aligned reads are filtered to the MHC window on chromosome 6 (chr6:28000000-34000000), keeping only primary alignments.
+Reads flagged as HLA-DRB1 paralogs in step 4 are removed.

 #### 6. Small Variant Calling
 SNVs are called with [bcftools](https://doi.org/10.1093/bioinformatics/btr509) and indels are called with [DeepVariant](https://doi.org/10.1038/nbt.4235).
-DeepVariant RefCall genotypes with sufficient read support are rescued and reclassified as heterozygous or homozygous ALT based on variant allele frequency.
+DeepVariant is run over chr6:29900000-33150000 rather than all of chromosome 6.
+The window spans all eight typed genes with margin.
+RefCall genotypes are rescued at DP ≥ 30 with alt allele depth ≥ 10, and reclassified as heterozygous at VAF 0.3 to 0.7 or homozygous ALT above 0.7.

 #### 7. Structural Variant Calling
 Structural variants are called from the aligned reads using [pbsv](https://github.com/PacificBiosciences/pbsv).